Progress slow on virus relief bill as negotiations continue

 Areas of agreement already include the $1,200 direct payment and changes to the Paycheck Protection Program to permit especially hard-hit businesses to obtain another loan under generous forgiveness terms.

-But the terms and structure of the unemployment benefit remain a huge sticking point, negotiators said Sunday, and White House chief of staff Mark Meadows hasn’t made any concessions on the almost $1 trillion Pelosi wants for state and local governments grappling with pandemic-related revenue losses.
+But the terms and structure of the unemployment benefit have remained a sticking point, along with the money for state and local governments.
+Democrats want almost $1 trillion for localities grappling with pandemic-related revenue losses.

+Speaking to reporters Monday evening, Trump made clear the two sides were still far apart on that issue.

+“They want to bail out cities and states that have been in trouble for years of bad management,” Trump said.
+“In all cases Democrat-run cities, and we don’t think that’s fair.”

 Another sticking point is that Republicans want to give more school aid to systems that are restarting with in-school learning, even as Dr. Deborah Birx, Trump’s top coronavirus adviser, cautioned that schools in areas with spikes in cases should delay reopening.